fespinozadeveloper/lajax/README.md

 }
 ```

+Now we'll see how to tie the form and the Lajax controller class together.

-In the Laravel controller, we need to define two functions.
-The first one registers the Xajax classes and prints the page.
-The second one will process the Xajax requests.
+In the Laravel controller, we'll define two functions.
+The first one registers the Lajax controllers and prints the page, while the second one will process the Ajax requests.

 ```
 class HomeController extends Controller